 Designing And Bulk Fabrication:

-With funding approved, I began the design process with the help of a pattern-maker and seamstress.
+With funding approved, I began the design process with the help of a skilled local pattern-maker and seamstress.
 I wanted to find high-quality textiles made from recycled ocean plastic, so I searched online for eco-friendly swim fabric companies.
 I eventually found an Italian company that produced fabric from recycled and regenerated plastic from the ocean and landfills.
 I ordered a small batch of fabric to create our design prototypes.
 It was emotional to see my drawings come to life in the form of patterns and wearable samples.

-After weighing up manufacturers in China and Europe and deciding against them due to my values, cost, ethics, and human rights issues, I found a dependable and sustainable supplier in Bali, Indonesia.
+After weighing up manufacturers in China and Europe and deciding against them due to my values, cost, ethics, and human rights issues, I found a dependable and sustainable boutique supplier in Bali, Indonesia.
 Bali has a long tradition of textile and garment production and is home to experienced artisans who have perfected the specialized techniques for nylon stretch fabrics.
 I was sure this partner would be able to create my clothing line with the quality and precision I desired.